mattwach/pico_sharpmem_display/README.md

 ```

-With these couple of lines changed (and the additional memory), `draw_things()`
+With these handful of lines changed (and the additional memory), `draw_things()`
-is now rendering to the double buffer bitmap while the Sharp hardware is
+is now rendering to the double buffer bitmap while the Sharp LCD is
 updated in parallel.
 Under this setup, `draw_things()` can take up to 16 ms
 and we will still see >60 FPS.
 We may also see a more consistent framerate
 in this example as `doublebuffer_swap()` contains the needed logic to